ibexa/documentation-developer/docs/releases/ez_platform_v2.5.md

 You can now navigate through your website with a Content Tree.
 It will allow you to easily browse your content in the Back Office.
-Each Content Item has a unique icon that helps you identify it without opening.
+Each Content item has a unique icon that helps you identify it without opening.

 ![Content Tree in the menu](img/left_menu_tree.png "Content Tree in the menu")

-For more information on custom configuration go to [Content Tree](../guide/config_back_office/#content-tree) in developer documentation.
+For more information on custom configuration, see [Content Tree](../guide/config_back_office/#content-tree) in the developer documentation.

-For full description of the interface see [Content Tree](https://doc.ezplatform.com/projects/userguide/en/latest/content_model/#content-tree) in user documentation.
+For full description of the interface, see [Content Tree](https://doc.ezplatform.com/projects/userguide/en/latest/content_model/#content-tree) in the user documentation.

 ### Other Back Office improvements